At Konscious Keto, we know a visibly marbled rib eye steak is a high-quality fat option to eat on a ketogenic diet.

-Eating more fat than the body can will cause us to experience a stall in weight loss, and, as we've mentioned, a surplus in fat or any form of calories will lead to fat and weight gain.
+Eating more fat than the body can burn will cause us to experience a stall in weight loss, and a surplus in fat or any form of calories will lead to fat and weight gain.

-Even within a ketogenic protocol, there is still an ideal range of fat, protein, and calories to eat to produce your desired results (e.g., weight loss or muscle gain, etc.).
+Even within a ketogenic protocol, there is still an ideal range of fat, protein, and calories to eat to produce your desired results, be it fat loss or gain.

-So, again, the rule remains even with a ketogenic diet: while eating a high-fat diet with overall calories that create a deficit will facilitate fat loss, a surplus will always result in gain—so consider this as you calculate your daily caloric intake.
+So, the rule remains even across the board, even with a ketogenic diet: a caloric deficit will facilitate fat loss, a surplus will always result in gain—so consider this as you calculate your daily caloric intake.

 Using a mobile app like MyFitnessPal can prove helpful in tracking caloric intake and composition to help you hit your macro targets for the day.

-And the use of online calculators, like that shared above provided by ruled.me, is useful to determine a customized macro profile based on your decided goals, to help keep an eye on your progress based on your food and drink choices throughout the day.
+And the use of online calculators, like ruled.me is useful to determine a customized macro profile based on your decided goals, to help keep an eye on your progress based on your food and drink choices throughout the day.